nschlaepfer/skitz/readme.md

 ## 🎹 Interactive Song Creation Guide

 Dive into the creative process and craft a unique piece of music with Skitz Music Generator!
 Use the questions below as a guide during your creation process.
 And remember, creativity knows no bounds!
 Experiment with different genres, themes, and structures.
-Your unique musical piece is just a few prompts away! 🎶
+Your unique musical piece is just a few prompts away! 🎶 For more assistance, check out [ChatGPT](https://chat.openai.com/) from OpenAI.